bacalhau-project/docs/community/ways-to-contribute.md

 ## Documentation

 With lots of code comes the need for lots of good documentation!
-If writing technical documentation is your area or you love writing, we greatly value your contribution!
+If writing technical documentation is your area, or you love writing, we greatly value your contribution!

 Before contributing to the Bacalhau documentation, please read through our [Style guide](style-guide.md) and check out the [Bacalhau documentation](https://github.com/bacalhau-project/docs).